top of page

 The annual South East Bus Festival takes place at Kent Showground, alongside the A249 near Maidstone.

-The event brings together a huge number of buses and coaches, old and new, from across the South East and beyond, and is organised by the same team that has brought you eleven previous events.
-It all started back in 2011 with our 'M&D 100' event that celebrated the centenary of the formation of the Maidstone & District bus company.
+The event brings together a huge number of buses and coaches, old and new, from across the South East and beyond.
+It all started back in 2011 with the 'M&D 100' event that celebrated the centenary of the formation of the Maidstone & District bus company.

-You can see an album on our Facebook page containing 270 photos taken at the 2022 event by clicking here.
+You can see an album on the event's Facebook page containing 209 photos taken at the 2026 event by clicking here.

 Heritage Transport Show

-The bus festival takes place as part of Kent Showground's Heritage Transport Show which already has entries from 760 cars, commercials, tractors and motorbikes, ensuring a great day out for people with interests in all types of motor vehicles.
+The bus festival takes place as part of Kent Showground's Heritage Transport Show which attracts around 700 to 800 cars, commercials, military vehicles, tractors and motorbikes, ensuring a great day out for people with interests in all types of motor vehicles.

-It offers a wide mix of attractions, including a frequent free bus service around the vast showground site, lots of sales-stands and displays of model buses inside the huge exhibition hall, talks by guest speakers and slide shows.
+It offers a wide mix of attractions, including a frequent free bus service around the vast showground site, lots of sales-stands and displays of model buses inside the huge exhibition hall, slide shows and a talk by a guest speaker.

 To find out more about what happens on the day please click the links below the photo at the top of this page or the square menu button if viewing on a mobile device.